michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

   {{ .Data.private_key }}
   {{- end }}
 ```

-configures the template Vault Agent should use for rendering a secret.
-The name of the template is any unique string after vault.hashicorp.com/agent-inject-template-, such as vault.hashicorp.com/agent-inject-template-foobar.
+Same with above, this is used to rendering/writing a secret.
+The name of the template is any unique string after vault.hashicorp.com/agent-inject-template-, such as vault.hashicorp.com/agent-inject-template-tls.key.
 This should map to the same unique value provided in vault.hashicorp.com/agent-inject-secret-.
-If not provided, a default generic template is used.
+For this case, I'm creating a secret/certificate on the path `pki/issue/2024-servers` with a common name of `myserver.example.com`.
+The template then extracts, the private key base64 data.
+See reference: [https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/template](https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/template).

 ```
 vault.hashicorp.com/secret-volume-path: /etc/secrets
 ```
-configures where on the filesystem a secret will be rendered.
+This configures where on the filesystem (The containers inside the pod which includes NGINX and Vault Agent in this case) a secret will be rendered.
 To map a path to a specific secret, use the same unique secret name: vault.hashicorp.com/secret-volume-path-SECRET-NAME.
 For example, if a secret annotation vault.hashicorp.com/agent-inject-secret-foobar is configured, vault.hashicorp.com/secret-volume-path-foobar would configure where that secret is rendered.
 If no secret name is provided, this sets the default for all rendered secrets in the pod.
+In this scenario, I set all rendered secrets to store in location `/etc/secrets` so I should see both `tls.crt` and `tls.key`.

 References: